City

 Having a car in Washington, DC, can be very helpful.
 The city's public transportation is good, but a car offers more flexibility and convenience.

 Driving a car allows job seekers to easily reach areas not well-served by public transit.
-It also provides a reliable way to get to job interviews and meetings on time.
+It also provides a reliable way to get to job interviews on time.

 What is the job market like in Washington, DC?